The Royal Demands

 “Everything.”
 Agnis proudly stated.

-“She fails half the time,” Zero loudly reported back towards the group while he was picking more plants.
+“She fails half the time,” Zero loudly reported back to the group while he was picking more plants.

-“No I don’t.
-My cooking skills has a 60% chance of success now.”
+“No, I don’t.
+My cooking skills have a 60% chance of success now.”

 “Those dishes are god sent.
 You should never waste food.”

 At that moment, an idea struck Zero’s mind, “I just thought of something I have to try.
 You guys give me a moment.”
 Zero rummaged through his bag, pulling out different plants that he knew were considered safe.
 Then, using a couple of combinations, he put them into the mortar and ground them together.